 A few decades ago, the women’s liberation movement argued that gender equality afforded women as much right as men to wear pants in the workplace.
 Workplaces, in turn, shape the culture of industrialized nations.
 One example of this is the gender-segregated toilet which appears to have started in 1887 when Massachusetts and New York legislated that employers provide separate toilets for female employees (but whether women were required to use them is less clear).
 Factory inspectors thereafter frequently included superfluous comments in their reports concerning the adequacy and propriety of women’s facilities, in many cases noting that entrances were not sufficiently hidden from plain view.
 If this sounds bizarre, it will help to know that this was the height of the Victorian era and it was scandalous for the public to have knowledge that women also obeyed nature’s call.
-Many reports also noted an absence or insufficiency of adjoining parlors or “resting rooms” where women could recover their strength when the boisterous world so taxed them that they grew faint (of course, fainting had much more to do with their torturous corsets than with the harshness of a big city).
+Many reports also noted an absence or insufficiency of adjoining parlors or “resting rooms” where women could recover their strength when the hustle and bustle of the boisterous “modern” world so taxed them that they grew faint (of course, fainting had much more to do with their torturous corsets than with the harshness of a big city).

-In a 20,000-word essay published in 2007 (link in comments), Professor Terry Kogan of the University of Utah School of Law argues that gender-segregated toileting is purely a consequence of societal changes during the American industrial revolution (which came later than the European industrial revolution) combined with the lesser-known “sanitarian movement” of the Victorian era.
+In a 20,000-word essay published in 2007 (cited in comments), Professor Terry Kogan of the University of Utah School of Law argues that gender-segregated toileting is purely a consequence of societal changes during the American industrial revolution (which came later than the European industrial revolution) combined with the lesser-known “sanitarian movement” of the Victorian era.
 Professor Kogan poignantly suggests that gender-segregated toilets had little (if anything) to do with the anatomical or sexual differences between men and women.
 Professor Kogan also discusses instances of women-only rail cars and special teller windows for female customers.
 Libraries of the day—previously exclusive to men—created separate entrances leading to separate parlors stocked with separate reading materials deemed appropriate for women.
-In this way libraries themselves “played an active role in reproducing a particular set of gender assumptions […] that encouraged female readers to assume culturally prescribed postures of genteel femininity.”
+In this way governmental and commercial institutions “played an active role in reproducing a particular set of gender assumptions […] that encouraged female[s] to assume culturally prescribed postures of genteel femininity.”
 On balance, gender segregation was not only misogynist for regarding women as physically and intellectually inferior, but objectively misandrist for construing all men as mouth-breathing brutes.
 Since both premises are blatantly incorrect, history thus suggests that gender-segregated spaces functioned primarily as realms to which the men could banish their wives, sisters, mothers, and daughters in order to deny them participation in the evolving society.

 I wonder if the same could be said of bifurcated garments (i.e. pants).
 Though ancient Greek and Roman men found tunics and togas perfectly suitable for daily life, Olympic games were conducted not in pants, but au naturel (as much for freedom of movement as to exhibit their physiques).
 Even during the Renaissance, aristocratic men wore tunics of increasingly shorter lengths while the working proletariat labored and toiled in pants.
 (Interestingly enough, male aristocrats wore open-crotch stockings underneath their tunics which, as hemlines rose higher and higher, led to the use of codpieces.)
 In terms of human history, the bifurcated pant is a relatively modern contrivance and, at least in the Americas, reflects our social pedigree of pioneering and industrialization that began with the pilgrims and continued through World Word II.
 Bifurcated garments are more practical for manual labor and they are definitely safer when working around machinery.
 But now that our society is undeniably characterized by corporate environments, what reason is there for cubicle-confined men to be denied more comfortable attire—especially when our summer temperatures swelter above 100 degrees?

 I can tell you that skirts are, generally speaking, far more comfortable than pants.
 I can also tell you that apart from personal comfort, I intend my skirts to promote a sociopolitical message of equality and acceptance while further condemning appearance-based prejudices like racism, colorism, ageism, sexism, and genderism.
 But more troubling than these issues is the inherent symbology of power.
-By this I mean that women who started wearing pants appropriated that style as a power symbol (in other words, since men wore pants, the woman who then wore pants in the workplace symbolically asserted herself as equal to men, which in no small way explains our social meme of “wear[ing] the pants in the family”).
+By this I mean that women who started wearing pants appropriated that style as a power symbol (in other words, since men wore pants, the women who then wore pants symbolically asserted themselves as equal to men, which in no small way explains our social meme of “wear[ing] the pants in the family”).
 Men, on the other hand, would have diminished their social rank had they adopted the symbol (i.e. skirt) of the socioculturally inferior woman.
-This construct persists even today (some fifty years later) because since only women continued wearing skirts, society unconsciously concludes that only women should wear skirts.
+This construct persists even today (some fifty years later) because since only women continued wearing skirts, society unconsciously concluded that only women should wear skirts.
 Unfortunately, associating symbols of power with gender proves the existence of an ongoing sociocultural misogyny.
-Stated more simply, if a skirt de-masculinizes a man, then men and women cannot be considered social equals because if they truly were equals, the symbols of one class would impute no stigma or devaluation upon the other.
+Stated more simply, if a skirt socially de-masculinizes a man, then men and women cannot be considered social equals because if they truly were equals, the symbols of one class would impute no stigma or devaluation upon the other.

 Personally, I am quite particular in the styles that I wear, and I usually pair them with a strong polo or oxford and various “masculine” accessories (belt, watch, leatherman, etc).
 If, in light of the previous statements, I sound hypocritical, so be it!
 The very fact that we perceive and speak of such symbols as “masculine” or “feminine” merely underscores the very real social inequality.
 I feel no duty to shave my legs and to my knowledge no one mistakes me for a cross-dresser.
 I sometimes get perplexed smiles and chuckles in public spaces, but nothing that I would consider harassing.
 I am single and I can still work my mojo.
-Sure, I have to step up my game, but merely wearing a skirt is not an automatic self-imposed cock-block (and perhaps the skirted man even gains an advantage as a manifestly self-confident person is tremendously more alluring).
+Sure, I have to step up my game, but merely wearing a skirt is not an automatic self-imposed cock-block (and perhaps the skirted male even gains an advantage as a manifestly self-confident person is tremendously more alluring).
 One time I wore a skirt on an afternoon movie outing and my companion was bothered more by my shirt than by my skirt!
 I have even interviewed for jobs in a (work-appropriate) skirt and been hired.

 I would like to point out that skirts are functionally superior than pants and shorts.
 Skirts afford better conduction of heat away from the femoral blood vessels.
 Better thermoregulation, in turn, reduces perspiration and itching, and improves reproductive system health.
 Plus, skirts effectively prevent wedgies and plumber butt.
 In 2009 H&M briefly introduced a line of men’s skirts.
 Today there is a neat carpenter design available online from Utilikilt as well as a unisex skirt from SkirtCraft.
-There are commercial lines of male and female running skirts and a growing community of avid backpackers who wear skirts for hygienic reasons while on the trail.
+There are commercial lines of male and female running skirts and a growing community of avid backpackers who wear skirts as a hygienic convenience on the trail.